 This course seeks to combine topics that are relevant to electrical and automation technology but do not fit into other courses or warrant a course of their own.
 Topics covered may include, but are not limited to, blueprint reading, AutoCAD, lighting design, wiring practices, conduit bending, overcurrent protection, computer networks, network cabling, and human machine interfaces.
-(60 hrs. lec & rec) Corequisite: Fourth semester status
+(1 lec.
+2 lab) Corequisite: Fourth semester status